 In using the absorbed dosages calculated in this exposure assessment, it is important to note that there was a high degree of conservatism (i.e., tendency to overestimate exposure) built into the process that might not be immediately apparent to the risk assessor or the risk manager.
 Such conservatism is very real, but typically hidden and therefore seldom acknowledged.
 Below is a brief account of the conservatism inherent in the most important factors used that are likely to overestimate the exposures calculated with the biomonitoring and, more so, with the passive dosimetry data.
-In fact, a couple of b to adjust for incomplete urinary excretion (see text for rationale and further discussion), the total urinary excretion of 4-hydroxy cycloate for each of the 17 volunteers was calculated by adding the amount excreted on day 3 to the amount accumulated during the three days post-exposure; note that day 1 in the biological monitoring study was referred to as the baseline (pre-exposure), rather than the exposure, period.

-these factors can be readily used to account for the 22-fold or so difference between the absorbed dosages calculated from the two sets of exposure data.
+In fact, a couple of these factors can be readily used to account for the 22-fold or so difference between the absorbed dosages calculated from the two sets of exposure data.